Seirdy/seirdy.one/content/posts/website-best-practices.md

 The [250kb club](https://250kb.club/) gathers websites at or under 250kb, and also rewards websites that have a high ratio of content size to total size.

 The [10KB Club](https://10kbclub.com/) does the same with a 10kb homepage budget (excluding favicons and webmanifest icons).
-It also has guidelines for noteworthiness, to avoid low-hanging fruit like mostly-blank pages.
+It also has guidelines for note&shy;worthiness, to avoid low-hanging fruit like mostly-blank pages.

 My favorite website club has to be the [<abbr title="eXtreme HyperText Movement for Luddites">XHTML</abbr> Club](https://xhtml.club/) by {{<indieweb-person first-name="Bradley" last-name="Taunt" url="https://tdarb.org">}}, the creator of the original [1mb.club](https://1mb.club).